• Skip to main content

 In Michigan, who pays for these different types of damages varies depending on whether the cyclist had auto insurance and the type of insurance they had.

 Your economic losses are calculated using existing data like medical bills and pay stubs, as well as estimates as to the money you’ll need to pay for future treatment and lost wages.
-At Conybeare Law Office, our Michigan bicycle accident lawyers go the extra mile to help ensure that our clients get the money they need to heal from their injuries and move forward.
+At Conybeare Injury and Accident Lawyers, our Michigan bicycle accident lawyers go the extra mile to help ensure that our clients get the money they need to heal from their injuries and move forward.

 What if the Bicycle Accident Was Partly My Fault?